asizemore/Noise_and_TDA/README.md

 Similar to step 4a, this script calculates the persistent homology for one graph model.
 However, the run_ph_threshold.jl script uses the `weighted_graph_array_noise` array and the run_ph_noiseOnly.jl script uses the `noise_only_array` stored within the graph .jld file for their computations.

-### *Step 5 - Calculate topological summaries - calculate_bettis.jl, calculate_betti_bars.jl
+### *Step 5 - Calculate topological summaries - calculate_bettis.jl, calculate_betti_bars.jl*

 Parameters from config file: `NNODES`, `DATE_STRING`, `SAVETAIL_bettis`

-For plotting and classification analyses, we need to calcualte the Betti curves and summariations of the barcode $\beta$.
+For plotting and classification analyses, we need to calcualte the Betti curves and summariations of the barcode.
 Both `calculate_bettis.jl` and `calculate_betti_bars.jl` will perform calculations for all files with the proper tag ("eireneoutput") located in the designated read directory.
 Results are saved as arrays in .jld files.

+### *Step 6 - Write results to .mat format - writeForMatlab.jl*

+Parameters from config file: `NNODES`, `DATE_STRING`, `NNODES`, `SAVEDATA`, `MAXDIM`, `read_dir_results`, `save_dir_forMatlab`

+Writes all relevant results to .mat files for later analyses.

+### *Step 7 - Classification - classification_analysis.m*

+Reads in barcode summaries and performs a classification using a generative Gaussian mixture model.
+Additionally plots confusion matrices and accuracy distributions.

+## Code for plotting

+- Betti curves: `plotting_bettis.ipynb`
+- Network model properties: `graphs_check.ipynb`
+- Write data for [interactive visualizations](https://asizemore.github.io/noise_and_tda_supplement/): `write_data_to_supplement.ipynb`

+---

+## Additional notes

+### *Running locally - local_loop.jl, local_loop_thresholds.jl*

+Use these scripts to run persistent homology locally.
+These files help to run a designated script (such as `run_ph_forward.jl`) over all appropriate files found within a directory.